PurpleKingdomGames/ultraviolet-docs/examples/fragment/basics/colours/README.md

 # Colours

-This is the colors example based on the default shadertoy project.
+A simple shader that changes the colour of the entity based on the time.
+The shader is based on the default shader from [shadertoy](https://www.shadertoy.com/).